AliceO2Group/WebUi/docs/guide/components.md

 }
 ```

-Because components are pure functios we can use their properties, they are composable:
+Because components are pure functions we can use their properties, they are composable:

 ```js
 function title() {